digital-blueprint/handbook/docs/cd/apps.md

 </browserconfig>
 ```

-We use the favicon generator with MIT license [realfaviongenerator](https://realfavicongenerator.net/){:target="_blank"} to generate the favicons and appicons.
+We use the favicon generator with MIT license [realfaviongenerator](https://realfavicongenerator.net/){:target="_blank"} to generate the favicons and app icons.
 After that we have to create the maskable icons.
 For that we use the [maskable.app](https://maskable.app/){:target="_blank"}.

 #### Realfavicon generator